Anawalt Logo

 Reasons to go vertical include:

-• Aesthetically pleasing: Vertical gardens can transform plain walls and fences into the verdant Hanging Gardens of Babylon.
+• Aesthetically pleasing: Vertical gardens can transform plain walls and fences into the Hanging Gardens of Babylon.

 • Improved pest control: Elevated plants are out of reach of ground-dwelling pests.
 This elevation also allows for better air circulation, which reduces the odds of fungal infections and other plant diseases.